atar13/museeks-discord-rpc/README.md

 ## Configuration
 Edit and save the options in the **config.json** file and run the rpc.js again.
 ### Options
-'checkForMuseeksRefreshTime' : Changes the duration between each time the application checks for Museeks.
+`checkForMuseeksRefreshTime` : Changes the duration between each time the application checks for Museeks.

 More configuration options will be added soon.